Yanagi57/paxoscluster/README.md

 PaxosCluster
 ============

 A framework for distributed applications.
 Implements the Multi-Paxos protocol.
 Written in Go 1.2.
+(For cross compilation, use Go 1.5+, I'm using 1.5.4)

 Video demo: http://www.youtube.com/watch?v=jyel-iADuUU